ProfessorKazarinoff/jupyterhub-ENGR114-2019Q4/docs/docs/google_oauth.md

 c.Authenticator.add_user_cmd = ['adduser', '-q', '--gecos', '""', '--disabled-password', '--force-badname']
 ```

-was a real gottacha.
+was a real gottacha!
 Our college email addresses are in the form:

 ```firstname.lastname@college.edu```